-Broadly speaking, as a landlord, you are responsible for treating tenants fairly.
-The National Landlords Association (NLA) Code of Practice (CoP) says landlords should, ‘act in a fair, honest and reasonable way with all tenants at all times’.
+Broadly speaking, you are responsible for treating tenants fairly.
+The National Residential Landlords Association (NRLA) Code of Practice says to, ‘act in a fair, honest and reasonable way with all tenants at all times’.

 This involves:

 A letting agent may be able to carry out some of these tasks for you.
-But as the landlord, you’re the person responsible for meeting your legal obligations.
+But as the property owner, you’re responsible for meeting your legal obligations.

 If you’re renting out a property in Scotland, Northern Ireland or Wales, you must register with the local council.
 In England, you need to check with your local council to see if you need to register in the area where your property is located.

-As a landlord, you’ll need to find and vet tenants.
+If you own a property you wish to let, you’ll need to find and vet tenants.
 For your own protection, it’s important to take references, and possibly do background and financial checks.
 For example, if you’re letting a property in England, you need to check your tenant has the legal right to rent in the UK.

 Once you’ve found a tenant, you must protect your tenant’s deposit in a government-approved deposit protection scheme within 30 days, or 28 days in Northern Ireland.
 There are separate schemes for England and Wales, Scotland, and Northern Ireland.